Saul-Ordonez/engineering-portfolio/README.md

 # Engineering Portfolio

-A React and TypeScript portfolio for documenting engineering coursework, projects, build notes, and media.
-The public site is a lightweight project library, while the private admin route lets project entries be managed without editing source files directly.
+A React and TypeScript portfolio for documenting my engineering coursework, projects, build notes, and media.
+This public site is a lightweight project library, while the private admin route lets project entries be managed without editing source files directly.